domRiddle/ASF/Setting-up.md

 ![Bot tab 2](https://i.imgur.com/yf54Ouc.png)

 You can now hit "download" button and our web config generator will generate new `json` file based on your chosen name.
-Save that file into `config` directory of ASF.
-You can use previously-created `config` shortcut, or find `config` directory manually, directly in ASF file structure.
+Save that file into `config` directory which is located in the folder where you've extracted our zip file in the previous step.

 Your `config` directory will now look like this: